quasarframework/quasar-testing/.github/CONTRIBUTING.md

 Fork this monorepo and clone it locally via `git clone https://github.com/<YOUR-GITHUB-HANDLE>/quasar-testing.git` Move into the monorepo folder (`cd quasar-testing`) and run `pnpm install` at root level.
 Move into the package you're interested into, eg `cd packages/unit-vitest`, and start hacking!

-When you're ready to test your changes:
+When you're ready to test your changes, move into `test-vite-app-v3` and run the matching sync script, eg. `pnpm sync:vitest`.

-- run `pnpm build`, if that package has a build step
+It rebuilds the AE, refreshes the injected copies and the caches, and re-runs `quasar prepare`.
-- run `rm -rf node_modules` to start fresh, remember to rerun `pnpm install` when coming back for more changes
+Then run the test scripts, e.g., `pnpm test:vitest`, or `pnpm invoke:vitest` if you changed the `prompts`, `install` or template files.

-Then move to your example project (**it must be OUTSIDE `quasar-testing` folder**):
+To test against an external project instead:

-- install the dependency locally, eg. `pnpm add -D <path of testing repo>/packages/unit-vitest`
+- install the dependency locally, eg. `pnpm add -D file:<path of testing repo>/packages/unit-vitest`
-- invoke the AE to trigger the installation process, eg. `quasar ext invoke @quasar/testing-unit-vitest`.
-You can skip this if you didn't change anything into `prompts.js` and `install.js` AE files
+- invoke the AE to trigger the installation process, e.g., `quasar ext invoke @quasar/testing-unit-vitest`.
+You can skip this if you didn't change anything into the `prompts.ts` and `install.ts` AE files
 - try out the new features you added!

 ## Project Structure